JadLevesque/PPMP-Iceberg/explanations.md

 ```

 **Explanation**:
-The macro `VALUE` contains a constant expression which is evaluated inside "slot_1.h"'s conditional.
+The macro `VALUE` contains a constant expression which is evaluated inside "assign_slot.h"'s conditional.
 The macro `SLOT` is defined according to the result of the constant expression of `VALUE`.